 Write a detailed cover letter explaining the reasons for your previous visa refusal, missing information/documentation and any additional information/documentation that you have provided in the new application.
 This will help the ECOs cut to the chase and focus on the new information/documentation.

 There is no “appeal” for UK visa.
 So, re-apply for your UK visa by making sure you have the new information, proofs and documents that were lacking previously.
 You must pay the visa fee again as the fee paid for your previous application was non-refundable.

 If you do not know the reason for your visa refusal/denial, give at least 6 months before you apply for the visa again.

-No. Visa fee and any priority service fee paid are non-refundable if your visa application was denied.
+No. The visa fee and any priority service fee paid are non-refundable if your visa application is denied.
 The visa fee is also non-refundable in incidents where the visa is approved for less number of days than requested.